pedramyazdipoor/Diabetes/README.md

 Recall-----78.4\
 FPR-------8.97

-## Contributions
+## My Contributions

-Implementing RBF neural network from scratch with python Using Faster PAM algorithm for clustering instead of K-Means Apllying PCA to reduce dimensionality of data Utilizing covariance matrix as a normalizer in phi calculations
+Implementing RBF neural network from scratch with python\
+Using Faster PAM algorithm for clustering instead of K-Means\
+Apllying PCA to reduce dimensionality of data\
+Utilizing covariance matrix as a normalizer in phi calculations